paigomez/paigomez/README.md

 - 👯 I’m looking to collaborate on getting an internship as a sofware developer
 - 🤔 to enable me to gain industry experience
 - 💬 Ask me about how i can contribute to your company or team
-- 📫 by reading out to me on: paigomez@yahoo.com
+- 📫 by reaching out to me on: paigomez@yahoo.com
-- 😄 Pronouns: she/her
+- 😄 My pronouns are: she/her
-- ⚡ Fun fact: I've 6 month old baby boy named Kian
+- ⚡ and a fun fact about me is: I've 6 month old baby boy named Kian